dc-js/dc.js/web/docs/api-latest.md

 Return all current filters.
 This method does not perform defensive cloning of the internal filter array before returning therefore any modification of returned array will affact chart's internal filter storage.

+#### .onClick(datum)
+This function is passed to d3 as the onClick handler for each chart.
+By default it will filter the on the clicked datum (as passed back to the callback) and redraw the chart group.

 #### .filterHandler([function])
 Set or get filter handler.
 Filter handler is a function that performs the filter action on a specific dimension.
 Using custom filter handler give you the flexibility to perform additional logic before or after filtering.